DrJohnMelville/Pdf/README.md

       decided that Melville.Pdf isn't a framework, it's a library.
 You use it to render PDF's, and I doubt many of my users will care much about the internal details of PDF or the library.
 Shifting most of my mechanisms to internal classes may prevent breaking changes later on in the life of the library.
-I will allow my self until version 1 to make as much as makes sense into internal classes.
+I will allow myself until version 1 to make as much as makes sense into internal classes.
 - Text and image extraction.
 I need this for another project at work.
 - Filling and extracting text from Adobe and XFA forms -- another feature I could use at work.
 - Document outline and page thumbnails